Site icon Sierra Living Concepts Blog

 Unfortunately for you, there’s no hard and fast rule when it comes to mixing styles of furniture in your home.
 Luckily for you, mixing furniture styles isn’t just okay, it’s the norm.

-When buying furniture, it’s helpful to have a different types of styles that you like and work well together in mind before driving to your local showroom.
-To help you out, here are 6 of the most popular furniture styles today
+When buying furniture, it’s helpful to have different types of styles that you like and work well together in mind before driving to your local showroom.
+To help you out, here are 6 of the most popular furniture styles today.

 If rugged with a hint of country charm appeals to you, rustic is probably your dream style.
 Characterized by traditionally shaped pieces with a focus on wood and natural beauty, rustic embodies everything that you love about the outdoors.